peterbrittain/asciimatics/doc/source/io.rst

 reduced colour mode, using just the 8 common colours.
 For an example of how to do this, see the :py:obj:`.Rainbow` class.

+Finally, some terminals have the concept of a default colour.
+These can often have special attributes that are otherwise impossible to set in a terminal - e.g. transparency.
+If your terminal supports these you can use the ``COLOUR_DEFAULT`` setting to use them.
+If not supported, asciimatics will treat them as a black background and white foreground.

 Attributes
 ^^^^^^^^^^
 Attributes are a way of modifying the displayed text in some basic ways that early hardware